defenseunicorns/compliance-auditor/docs/oscal-validation-links.md

 ```

 ### Multiple Validations
-- A file with multiple validation may be provided in the link.
+- A file with multiple validations may be provided in the link.
-- Validations must be separated by `---` per yaml syntax
+- `---` should be used to separate each validation
-- Specific validations can be referenced by adding the `UUID` to the `resource-fragment` field.
+- `resource-fragment: <UUID>` will run the validation with the UUID specified
-- If no `resource-fragment` is provided, all validations will be run.
+- `resource-fragment: *` will run all validations
 ```yaml
 // Only runs the validation with the UUID of a7377430-2328-4dc4-a9e2-b3f31dc1dff9
 links: